Skip to content

 When issuing domiciliary care tenders, public sector buyers and contracting authorities will set minimum qualification criteria to minimise risk and ensure that contracts are won by suitably qualified and accredited organisations.

 • CQC registration and rating: The majority of domiciliary care tenders, framework agreements and dynamic purchasing systems will require you to be registered with the Care Quality Commission as part of assurances that you can deliver the service.
 Furthermore, the buyer may also choose to restrict eligible bidders by CQC rating – for example, exclusively for organisations who have received an overall ‘Good’ or ‘Requires improvement’ in their most recent inspection.
-If you are a newer organisation who has yet to be inspected by the CQC, you can request clarification to inquire whether it is still possible to submit a tender.
+If you are a newer organisation who has yet to be inspected by the CQC, you can request clarification to inquire whether it is still possible to submit a domiciliary care tender.

 • Permanent office or branch: Tenderers may also be required to have a physical footprint within the authority’s administrative region, providing further assurances of service provision.
 This is typically a non-negotiable element of the qualifying criteria, particularly if you are a homecare agency or operating assisted living facilities in addition to domiciliary care.